FrederikMR/georce_fm/README.md

-# Simultaneous Optimization of Geodesics and Fréchet Means
+# GEORCE-FM: Simultaneous Optimization of Geodesics and Fréchet Means
+![conceptual_riemannian_frechet_mod2.pdf](https://github.com/user-attachments/files/23414078/conceptual_riemannian_frechet_mod2.pdf)

 This note book shows how to jointly estimate geodesics and the Fréchet mean to reduce the computational complexity of computing the Fréchet mean on non-trivial Riemannian and Finslerian manifolds.

-![conceptual_riemannian_frechet_mod2.pdf](https://github.com/user-attachments/files/23414078/conceptual_riemannian_frechet_mod2.pdf)

 ## Installation and Requirements